The best time to teach children is when they are young.

 Perhaps most impressively, they learn the more complex parts of language before they’re five years old.

-Ten Life Skills All Kids Should Be Taught
+Ten Life Skills Kids Should Start Learning Before They Turn 6!

 1. Caring For Themselves